 Daffodils are said to grow in abundance on riverbanks and streams, as this is where Narcissus fell.
 The myth also suggests that the curved stem and dipped blossom of the daffodil represents Narcissus himself, mesmerized by his image in the water.

 An ancient Greek myth about Hades also mentions Narcissus flowers.
 According to this story, Zeus’s daughter Persephone was captured by the god of the underworld while in the Elysian Fields picking daffodils.
-It is possibly as a result of this myth that daffodils are commonly associated with death and the afterlife, frequently featuring in funeral wreaths, and planted around graves to this day.
+It is possibly a result of this myth that daffodils are commonly associated with death and the afterlife, frequently featuring in funeral wreaths and planted around graves to this day.

 Though the Ancient Greek stories of Narcissus and Persephone have undeniably sinister undertones, daffodils and other species of Narcissi are rich with positive symbolism.
 As one of the first flowers to appear in early spring, the daffodil has come to be known as a symbol of new life, renewal, and new beginnings.

-Narcissus Flower Symbolism and Colors
+Narcissus Flower Colors and Their Meanings

 Most species of Narcissus flower are yellow, white, or a combination of the two in different hues.
-Many people choose to grow daffodils, or offer them as gifts, due to the special meaning associated with their distinctive, vibrant bloom.
+Many people choose to grow daffodils or offer them as gifts due to the special meaning associated with their distinctive, vibrant bloom.

-For instance, it is thought that yellow narcissus flowers symbolize positive energy, happiness, a new beginning and friendship, which is perhaps why daffodils are a popular gift for friends and coworkers but would not necessarily be considered appropriate for a lover or spouse.
+For instance, it is thought that yellow narcissus flowers symbolize positive energy, happiness, a new beginning, and friendship, which is perhaps why daffodils are a popular gift for friends and coworkers but would not necessarily be considered appropriate for a lover or spouse.

 Gifting Narcissus Flowers